 Kensington Gardens connects seamlessly with Hyde Park, the two forming one green space, the only division being The Serpentine and West Carriage Drive that runs through the park.
 King William and Queen Mary first purchased and extended the mansion of Kensington Palace in the late 17th century, since they required a residence that would be healthier than Whitehall Palace.
 Subsequent monarchs laid out the gardens, with Queen Charlotte creating the artificial lake of The Serpentine by damming the river running through the park.

 The Kensington Palace apartments are home to so many royals that it’s something of an upmarket housing estate, offering privacy and security without all the costs associated with buying a substantial London residence.
 If you are wondering who lives at Kensington Palace, it was home to Princess Margaret and Princess Diana who lived there from 1981 – 1997 as well as the Duke and Duchess of Kent who currently have their home there.

-William and Kate, the Duke and Duchess of Cambridge have a large apartment within the palace while Harry and Meghan, the Duke and Duchess of Sussex live in Nottingham Cottage.
-The younger generation of royals have recently been joined by Princess Eugenie who has moved in with husband Jack Brooksbank after their marriage in October 2018.
+William and Kate, the Duke and Duchess of Cambridge have a large apartment within the palace while Harry and Meghan, the Duke and Duchess of Sussex originally lived in Nottingham Cottage.
+The younger generation of royals have recently been joined by Princess Eugenie who moved in with husband Jack Brooksbank after their marriage.